stfc/PSyclone/doc/developer_guide/psyir.rst

 pure, elemental, inquiry (does not touch the first argument data) function or is available on a GPU device.

+`SUM`, `PRODUCT`, `LBOUND`, and `UBOUND` are not documented as having support on GPUs according to the current Nvidia documentation, however we have confirmed them experimentally and so PSyclone treats them as available on GPU devices.

 CodeBlock Node
 --------------